MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

  + The `RevoMods` timestamp() function, which masks the standard version from the utils package, is unable to find the `C_addhistory` object when running in  an Rgui, Rscript, etc. session.
 If you are calling `timestamp()`, call the `utils` version directly as `utils::timestamp()`.

 #### R Base and Recommended Packages
-+ In the nls function, use of the `port` algorithm occasionally causes the R front-end to stop unexpectedly.
++ In the nls function, use of the `port` algorithm occasionally causes the R front end to stop unexpectedly.
 The nls help file advises caution when using this algorithm.
 We recommend avoiding it altogether and using either the default Gauss-Newton or plinear algorithms.